clinia/technical-test-frontend/README.md

 > _**Above is an example of the appointment form, it does not have to look like this**_

-### Base Feature requirements:
+### Base requirements:

+#### Frontend

 - Allow the user to select a service.
 - The user must select one service before the rest of the form is shown.
-- Depending on the service selected, show a custom form to the user so they can enter their details.
+- Depending on the service selected, show the corresponding form to the user so they can enter their details.
 - When the user submits the form, log the field values to the console (this should also include the selected service value).
 - After the form has been submitted, reset the form so that the user can make a new appointment request.

-Here is the _tricky part_.
-Depending on the service selected, different input and labels will need to be shown in the form.

-#### Data Fetching
+#### Storage

+- Modify the `docker-compose.yml` to add PostgreSQL storage to your application.
+- Run the `./script/seed.js` script to seed the database.

-Services: `data/services.json`
+> Services: `./data/services.json`
 contains all the services a user can select.

-Form: `data/form.json`
+> Form: `./data/form.json`
-describes the form constructions that are possible.
-When a user selects a `service`, you will need to look for the right form description containing the `service` in it's property `services` and show the right title and inputs (with the right type and label) for the user to fill out.
-The form containing `*` in its services is used if no other form description contains the service the user selected.
+contains the different forms and their associated services.
+The form marked with "*" is the default form.

+#### Backend

+- Implement the Next.js API routes to retrieve the services and forms from the database, so you can use the data in your application.

 ### Bonuses

-1. Instead of using the local `json` files, fetch the data using Next.js api routes.

-2. Implement CRUD endpoints for the Services.
-JSON files can be used to seed data in memory at server startup, and user should be able to dynamically add and remove services.
+If, and only if, your application fulfills all the base requirements and you still have time, tackle these additional requirements in the order they are presented.

-3. Add routing to different routes that displays the form with the selected service.
+1. Add routing to different routes that displays the form with the selected service.
 For example, `/bone-scan` will show your form with "Bone scan" selected as the requested service.

+2. Implement endpoint that will handle the form submission.
+This can save the form value into a server-side memory and can show the user the requests that they've previously submitted.

-4. Make sure that form values are not lost on page refresh or navigation.
+3. Make sure that form values are not lost on page refresh or navigation.
 This should help the user perserve their progress in filling the form.

-5. Implement endpoint that will handle the form submission.
-This can save the form value into a server-side memory and can show the user the requests that they've previously submitted.

-6. Impress us!
-If there is anything you'd like to add to showcase your skills, go for it!

 ## Getting Started